EternalllZM/rtd-codz/docs/source/server_history.rst

 - **May 2021**

-05/01/21 - Warden System brought online.
+MAY 01 - Warden System brought online.

 - **June 2021**

-06/01/21 - Server reaches 15000 members.
+JUN 01 - Server reaches 15000 members.

-06/27/21 - Chucky becomes Moderator in Call of Duty Zombies.
+JUN 27 - Chucky becomes Moderator in Call of Duty Zombies.

 - **July 2021**

+JUL 05 -

-07/05/21 - Plutonium becomes allowed in the server as long as a legal game copy is used.
+    • Plutonium becomes allowed in the server as long as a legal game copy is used.

-07/05/21 - Saladina becomes Moderator in Call of Duty Zombies.
+    • Saladina becomes Moderator in Call of Duty Zombies.

-07/09/21 - Salt becomes Moderator in Call of Duty Zombies.
+JUL 09 - Salt becomes Moderator in Call of Duty Zombies.

 - **August 2021**

-06/01/21 - Server reaches 20000 members.
+AUG 01 - Server reaches 20000 members.

 - **October 2021**

-10/07/21 - Oonaugh becomes Moderator in Call of Duty Zombies.
+OCT 07 - Oonaugh becomes Moderator in Call of Duty Zombies.

 - **November 2021**

-11/08/21 - Server reaches 25000 members.
+NOV 08 - Server reaches 25000 members.

-11/30/21 -
+NOV 30 -

     • Akkrona steps down to Moderator.